SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 2. Use the Pattern Picker on the air (mobile players may hold the screen with it) and use "Fill Selection" again to clear the stone.
 3. Place down sandstone and glass, use the Pattern pPicker on the sandstone, and sneak and use it on the glass to add to your pattern.
 Use "Fill Selection" and you should have a mix of sandstone and glass.
 4. Take out the Mask Picker in your inventory and use it on the sandstone.
 Set a block of your choice as your pattern, and use "Fill Selection".
 All sandstone should now be replaced with that block.
-5. Repeat your selection upwards by typing the command `;stack 4 up`.
+5. Repeat your selection upwards by typing the command `/wedit:stack 4 up`.

 If you want to you can undo everthing by using the undo item until you can't undo any further.
-You should also use `;mask` to clear the mask created previously.
+You should also use `/wedit:mask` to clear the mask created previously.

 ## Playing with brushes